Prince of Wales Graving Dock (Southampton)

 Prince of Wales Graving Dock in Southampton was at one time the largest dry dock in the world.
 It opened in 1895, and was also known as 'Prince of Wales Dry Dock' or 'Dry Dock No 5'.
 For some years, it serviced many famous ocean liners.
 As these became bigger, it took a less prominent role.

-Prince of Wales Dry Dock was filled in in 1978.
+Prince of Wales Dry Dock was filled in during 1978.
 This had to do with a local reduction in demand for dry docking; The dock being outdated; and the port having good use for the grounds that it occupied.
 Only the entrance from Empress Dock is now still visible.

 Context

 Geography made Southampton a very good harbor.
 However, a good harbor needs facilities to become a port.
 In 1840, the London and Southampton Railway connected Southampton to London.
 This made it feasible to develop the required port infrastructure in Southampton.
 The municipality itself developed some modest facilities.